orange-sg/CNN-ECA/README.md

-# CNN-ECA: Long-Term Downscaling Model for Wind Speed
+# CNN-ECA: Long-term Downscaling Model for Wind Speed

 Welcome to the GitHub repository for CNN-ECA, a long-term downscaling model for wind speed.